CompuTec/computec-docs/docs/processforce/user-guide/routings/overview.md

 The following pages contain information on working with Routings.

-Routing is a sequence of specific operations performed on particular Resources while manufacturing an Item.
-Routing and Bill of Materials constitute a production process for an Item.
+A Routing defines the sequence of specific operations carried out on designated Resources during the manufacturing of an Item.
+Together with the Bill of Materials, Routing forms the foundation of the production process for an Item.

+To access Routings, navigate to:

 :::info Path
   Production → Routings